 He holds a bachelor of engineering degree from Vanderbilt University and a master of business administration from Duke University.

 Reuss is a member of the Skillman Foundation Board of Trustees, the Cranbrook Schools Board of Trustees and the Horizons Upward Bound Board.
+He is GM’s Key Executive at Duke University.
 He also serves on The Henry Ford Board of Trustees, the Detroit Workforce Development Board and is Vice Chairman of the GM Foundation.